Reporting Emergencies & Less Critical Situations

 - Any type of fire

 - A crime in-progress

 - Any time a person fears for their safety or the safety of others

 It can be frightening to call 911 for emergency help, but it is important for responders to have the necessary information to provide assistance to those in need.
 It is also important for you to stay as calm as possible to assist the 911 dispatcher.
 Be prepared to provide the address you are at and/or answer all questions to help the dispatcher find your location.

 To Report Non-Emergencies, Call 253-852-2121

-For situations where police, fire department, or animal control is needed but there is NOT an emergency.
+For situations where police or the fire department is needed but there is NOT an emergency.

 - Situations where emergency services personnel are needed but there is no danger nor life threatening circumstance occurring at the time

 - The return of a runaway child